 How to make a coronavirus facemask from an old t-shirt

-Reports suggest everyone in the UK will be asked to wear a facemask in order to ease the lockdown restrictions.
+It will be mandatory to wear face masks on public transport from 15th June.
 But with masks difficult to find, here's how you can make your own.

-Here's how you can make your own facemasks as demand increases:
+As demand for them rockets, here's how you can make your own facemasks:

 Method 1: Just a t-shirt

 Cut 20cm off the bottom of the t-shirt and discard the top.

 Next, cut a 15cm hole in the side, 2cm from both the top and the bottom.

 That will leave you with two straps - cut them in half.
 You can now use those to tie the facemask around the back of your head.

 What you need to make your own facemask: